 Consider the following manufacturers’ instructions for removing deep stains.
 There is some cushion that is machine washable to make the whole cleaning process an easy one.

-Many times, cleaning and maintenance instructions are usually included in the purchase package.
+Cleaning and maintenance instructions are often included in the purchase package.